 Where to Stay in Madrid

-It’s important to know that you don’t have to find accommodation right on Gran Via Street or near Puerta del Sol, two of the busiest tourist areas in the city.
+It’s important to know that to be in the heart of the action, you don’t have to find accommodation right on Gran Via Street or near Puerta del Sol, two of the busiest tourist areas in the city.

-I’ve also had incredible experiences with Airbnb near Atocha train station and El Retiro Park.
-Madrid’s city center is enormous, and Madrid’s metro is everywhere, so it’s as easy as it can be to get from one place to another.
+Madrid’s entire city center is enormous and includes more neighborhoods than the ones I mentioned, but the metro is everywhere, so it’s as easy as it can be to get from one place to another.

 Book Major Attractions in Advance